 As required by the Railway Safety Act, consultation with railway labour organizations took place throughout the development process.
-In addition, the Canadian Human Rights Commission and Transport Canada were kept up-to-date on the rule's development.
+In addition, the Canadian Human Rights Commission and Transport Canada were kept up to date on the rule's development.

-The Rule Governing Safety Critical Positions was developed by the Railway Association of Canada and approved by the Minister of Transport on June 16, 2000 (copy of approval notice can be found in section 2.3).
+The Rule Governing Safety Critical Positions was developed by the Railway Association of Canada and approved by the Minister of Transport on June 16, 2000 (copy of approval notice can be found in section 0 below).
 It became effective on September 30, 2000.

-2. Development Process
+1.2 Development Process